Skip to content

 6. Soak in the thermal pools of Benja

 This serene location also doubles as a popular camping site, attracting numerous nature enthusiasts seeking a peaceful retreat.
-Recognizable by the iconic Ottoman-era bridge, visitors can also hike along the gorge and discover breathtaking spots such as cascading waterfalls.
+Recognized by the iconic Ottoman-era bridge, visitors can hike along the gorge and discover breathtaking spots such as cascading waterfalls.

 Where to stay in Permet: Funky Guest House & Adventures